Eastleigh Open Water Tri – my first open water tri of the season

 June 29, 2014

 Today’s excitement was my first open water tri of the season.
-So that I didn’t have to start my day too early, Stu and I registered last night and icked up our goodie bags.
-There was choice of free gifts on offer, including TryTri buffs, water bottles and mugs.
+So that I didn’t have to start my day too early, Stu and I registered with Eastleigh Open Water Tri last night and picked up our goodie bags.
+There was a choice of free gifts on offer, including TryTri buffs, water bottles and mugs.
 As I’ve already got a TryTri buff and my kitchen cupboard is overflowing with water bottles, I chose to have a mug and coaster that I will take to work.
 We were also given a delicious packet of Urban Fruit.
 I got ‘magnificent mango’, which is nice, but not as delicious as the strawberry one!

 Fortunately, the swim was in a lake that I’m familiar with.
 I’ve heard that there are some enormous fish in the lake, but it’s so murky that I’ve never seen any.
 There have been lots of reports in the local (Dorset) news about scores of giant barrel jellyfish appearing in the area… I’m so glad I didn’t hear the news before doing my sea swim last Sunday!

-I read this article this week about outdoor swimming: http://www.theguardian.com/lifeandstyle/2014/jun/26/why-i-love-outdoor-swimming?INTCMP=mic_233352 I love the feeling of solitude that I get when swimming in the lake in the morning – I haven’t done enough of it this year!
+I read this article this week about outdoor swimming: http://www.theguardian.com/lifeandstyle/2014/jun/26/why-i-love-outdoor-swimming?INTCMP=mic_233352 I love the feeling of solitude that I get when swimming in the lake in the morning.
+This year, I haven’t done enough of it!

-A groups of us started together in the last wave, so I hoped that I would be able to keep teri, Liz and Jenny in sight during the swim and bike.
+A group of us started together in the last wave, so I hoped that I would be able to keep Teri, Liz and Jenny in my sight during the swim and bike.
 I did continuous front crawl, but am still not sure why I’m so slow in comparison with old lady breaststrokers!